 - Apply a clean, cool cloth to the burn.

-- Take ibuprofen or another over-the-counter pain reliever if needed.
+- Give the patient ibuprofen or another over-the-counter pain reliever if needed.

 - Apply a topical antibiotic ointment to the burn if it is not a large area.